Oversight of the financial infrastructure

 Cooperation with Finansinspektionen

-Finansinspektionen also has a responsibility for financial stability through its supervision of the individual companies in the financial infrastructure.
-The areas of responsibility of the Riksbank and Finansinspektionen sometimes overlap.
+Finansinspektionen is responsible for the supervision of the individual companies in the financial infrastructure.
+The areas of responsibility of the Riksbank and Finansinspektionen therefore sometimes overlap.
 In these cases, the aim is to have efficient forms of contact and cooperation.
 Formalised cooperation exists between the authorities to achieve this.

 Cooperation in the oversight of foreign systems

-The oversight of foreign systems acting in the Swedish infrastructure and that may affect financial stability in Sweden is led by the responsible authorities in each system's country of domicile and complies with the guidelines for cooperation according to international principles.
-The Riksbank participates in tcooperation.
+The oversight of foreign systems acting in the Swedish infrastructure and that may affect financial stability in Sweden is led by the responsible authorities in each system’s country of domicile and complies with the guidelines for cooperation according to international principles.
+The Riksbank participates in cooperation for systems that are important for financial stability in Sweden.